 Forbearance and Deferment

-While many private lenders offer forbearance options to pause payments, it’s not guaranteed protection.
-With federal student loans, however, it is.
+Many private lenders offer forbearance options to pause payments, but it’s not guaranteed protection as it is with federal student loans.
 Student loan servicers are directed to grant forbearance or deferment to assist borrowers in certain situations.

-Reasons for federal student loan deferment include a job loss, financial hardship, return to school, or active military service.
-A student loan forbearance is an option to borrowers and can be granted in order to ease financial hardship, job loss or income drop, medical expenses, and other situations.
+Reasons for federal student loan deferment include job loss, financial hardship, a return to school, or active military service.
+A student loan forbearance is an option to borrowers and can be granted to ease financial hardship, job loss or income drop, medical expenses, and other situations.

 Alternative Repayment Plans

 A refinanced private student loan is locked into a set repayment schedule.
 The only way to change your monthly payments is to refinance yet again.
-In contrast, borrowers can request a different federal student loan repayment plan at any time.
+But borrowers can request a different federal student loan repayment plan at any time.

 Federal Student Loan Forgiveness

 The last benefit to consider is federal student loan forgiveness.
-Federal programs such as Public Service Loan Forgiveness and the Teacher Loan Forgiveness will cancel a portion of student debt if the borrower meets employment and other eligibility requirements.
+Federal programs such as Public Service Loan Forgiveness and Teacher Loan Forgiveness will cancel a portion of student debt if the borrower meets employment and other eligibility requirements.
 Student loans can also be canceled if the borrower dies or is permanently disabled, and in some cases of school misconduct or closure.

 Only federal student loans qualify under these programs, so refinancing would mean losing the chance to claim this loan forgiveness.